Lars Lassen

 Lars Lassen (1761 – 6 June 1823) was a Danish landowner, proprietor, chamber councilor "kammerråd" and agricultural commissioner.
-He was the son of Niels Lassen (1729-1811) and Karen Sørensdatter (1726-1810).
-Lars owned the estates Benzonseje (Risbyholm), Rosengård, Adamshøj, Egholm, Krabbesholm and Meilgaard.
-He was married to Johanne Kirstine Meyer (1763-1846) who was the daughter of Procurator Peter Simonsen Meyer, they got together approx. 8 children.
+He was the son of Niels Lassen (1729–1811) and Karen Sørensdatter (1726–1810).
+Lassen owned the estates Benzonseje (Risbyholm), Rosengård, Adamshøj, Egholm, Krabbesholm and Meilgaard.
+He was married to Johanne Kirstine Meyer (1763–1846), who was the daughter of Procurator Peter Simonsen Meyer, and they had approximately 8 children together.

 Biography

 Lars Lassen was born at Sprettingegård in Sædder, and baptized on 16 February 1761 in Sædden Church.

 He is the son of Niels Lassen and Karen (born Sørensdatter) of Sprettingegård.
 Lars Lassen, like his father, had a great interest in agriculture and management on farms, and in 1787 he worked for his sister Kirstine and brother-in-law Jacob Rosted as a "Servant Clerk" In 1789 he married Johanne Kirstine Meyer, daughter of procurator Peter Simonsen Meyer and Ingeborg Margretha Dørup.

 Benzonseje Manor

-Lars Lassen's father, Niels Lassen, had in 1788 bought first priority from John Brown and his brother David Brown for Benzonseje's six farms for 2000 Rdl. which may have resulted in Lars becoming the manager of the their estate Benzonseje.
+Lars Lassen's father, Niels Lassen, had in 1788 bought first priority from John Brown and his brother David Brown for Benzonseje's six farms for 2000 Rdl. which may have resulted in Lars becoming the manager of their estate Benzonseje.
 The following year, as a result of financial difficulties, David Brown began to auction off and subdivide the land.
 The main farm itself with the remaining peasant farms as well as Ørsted and Snoldeløv Churches were sold to Lars Lassen for 38,000 Rdl., With which Lars also paid those who had priorities in the Manor house, one to Justice Boertmann of 30,000 Rdl. and one to de Coninck & Reiersen at 8000 Rdl.
 In 1804, Lassen sold the estate to the former tenant farmer Jens Olsen.
-In the Deed and Mortgage Protocol it can be read that Lars Lassen sold a large part of his properties to the former tenants farmers.
+In the Deed and Mortgage Protocol it can be read that Lars Lassen sold a large part of his properties to the former tenant farmers.
 The background for this can perhaps be sought in the generally poor conditions in agriculture at that time, or that Lassen had seen other possibilities.